Mark : a little script to highlight several words in different colors simultaneously

 |This script is written to highlight several words in different colors simultaneously.
 For example, when you are browsing a big program file, you could highlight some key variables.
 This will make it easier to trace the source code.

-I found Ingo Karkat has some further development on mark.vim and you may be interest to check it out:
+I found Ingo Karkat has a fork development on mark.vim and you may be interest to check it out:

-\m mark or unmark the word under (or before) the cursor
+\m mark/unmark the word under (or before) the cursor

 Place the cursor under the word to be highlighted, press \m, then the word will be colored.